 If you’ve noticed signs that your pet is having trouble urinating, you might not know what to do.
 It can be hard for pet owners when their cats are in pain.
 Obstructions and blockages can cause waste to build up in your cat’s system, which can be both toxic and pain-inducing.
-If you find yourself saying “my cat wont pee,” here is some information about blockages in cats and how they are treated from Fort Lauderdale animal hospital Pet Royale.
+If you find yourself saying “my cat wont pee,” here is some information about blockages in cats and how they are treated from Fort Lauderdale animal hospital Family Pet Medical Center.

 If your cat isn’t urinating, you need to watch for the following signs of urinary obstruction:

 - Frequent visits to the litterbox without success

 At the first signs that your cat has a urinary obstruction, you need to take it to a veterinarian immediately.
 Obstructions of the urethra can be life-threatening for cats.
 Male cats have a higher risk of blockages than females because males have longer, narrower urethras.
 The most common reason why a cat might develop an obstruction is a urethral plug.

 Your cat’s diet can be responsible for the development of obstructions, and those that have suffered obstructions in the past are likelier to get them again.

 Minerals in your cat’s urine can form crystals when they bind together.
 These crystals can look like small particles of sand.
 Urine crystals can increase the risk that your cat will develop kidney stones or a urinary tract infection.
 These crystals can be comprised of struvite or calcium oxalate.
 In male cats, the formation of urine crystals can completely block the urethra and prevent them from urinating.
 The urine can then accumulate inside the cat’s body and poison it.